Correlations between mass, stellar kinematics and gas metallicity in EAGLE galaxies: Correlating morphology and metallicity

-\subsection{Correlating morphology and metallicity}
+\section{Correlating morphology and metallicity}

-\eagle's $z=0$ mass-metallicity relation is plotted in Fig.~\ref{fig.1}, with galaxies binned by $\kappa_{\rm{co}}$, the fraction of stellar kinetic energy of the galaxy that is invested in ordered rotation.
-Below $M_\star\sim 10^{10}{\rm M}_\odot$, dispersion supported galaxies (low $\kappa_{\rm co}$, orange line) have higher O/H than rotationally supported galaxies (blue line) of the same $M_\star$.
-Also striking is that O/H increases with $M_\star$ for rotationally supported galaxies, but is almost independent of $M_\star$ for dispersion supported galaxies.
-As a consequence, the trend between O/H and $\kappa_{\rm co}$ inverts above $M_\star\approx 10^{10}{\rm M}_\odot$, with massive dispersion supported galaxies having {\em lower} O/H than rotationally supported galaxies of the same mass.
-We find similar trends in the higher resolution simulation Recal-L025N0752 (inset).
+\eagle's $z=0$ MZR is plotted in Fig.~\ref{fig.1}, with galaxies binned by $\kappa_{\rm{co}}$, the fraction of stellar kinetic energy of the galaxy that is invested in ordered rotation.
+Below $M_\star\sim 10^{10}~{\rm M}_\odot$, dispersion-supported galaxies (low $\kappa_{\rm co}$, orange line) have higher O/H than rotationally supported galaxies (blue line) of the same $M_\star$.
+Also striking is that O/H increases with $M_\star$ for rotationally supported galaxies, but is almost independent of $M_\star$ for dispersion-supported galaxies.
+As a consequence, the trend between O/H and $\kappa_{\rm co}$ inverts above $M_\star\approx 10^{10}~{\rm M}_\odot$, with massive dispersion-supported galaxies having {\it lower} O/H than rotationally supported galaxies of the same mass.
+We find similar trends in the higher resolution simulation Recal-L025N0752 (inset of Fig.~\ref{fig.1}).

-The results of Fig.~\ref{fig.1}, combined with the findings of DR17 that O/H depends on the SFR, sSFR and the gas fraction, suggest that $\kappa_{\rm co}$ may itself correlate with these other galaxy parameters.
+The results of Fig.~\ref{fig.1}, combined with the dependence of O/H on the SFR, sSFR and the gas fraction reported by DR17, suggest that $\kappa_{\rm co}$ may itself correlate with these other galaxy parameters.
 We examine this in Fig.~\ref{fig.2}.
-Independent of $M_\star$, the gas fraction (middle panel) and the specific star formation rate (right panel) both increase with $\kappa_{\rm co}$, however the increase of $f_{\rm g}$ with $\kappa_{\rm co}$ is most pronounced for the lower $M_\star$ galaxies (blue line), whereas the increase of the sSFR is more evident in the {\em higher} $M_\star$ galaxies (purple line).
-The sSFR is a measure of the rate at which metals are produced, and $f_{\rm g}$ a measure of the reservoir that dilutes those metals.
-Therefore, a consequence of these trends is that O/H {\em decreases} with increasing $\kappa_{\rm co}$ at low $M_\star$, whereas it {\em increases} for high mass galaxies (see left panel); at $M_\star\sim 10^{10}{\rm M}_\odot$, O/H does not depend on $\kappa_{\rm co}$.
-These findings are consistent with the analysis by \cite{correa2017} of the relation between colour and kinematics of \eagle\ galaxies.
+Independent of $M_\star$, the gas fraction (middle panel) and the specific star formation rate (right panel) both increase with $\kappa_{\rm co}$, being the increase of $f_{\rm g}$ the most pronounced for the lower $M_\star$ galaxies (blue line), whereas the increase of the sSFR is more evident in the {\it higher} $M_\star$ galaxies (purple line).
+The sSFR is a measure of the rate at which metals are produced, and $f_{\rm g}$ a measure of the size of the reservoir that dilutes those metals.
+Therefore, a consequence of these trends is that O/H {\it decreases} with increasing $\kappa_{\rm co}$ at low $M_\star$, whereas it {\it increases} for high mass galaxies (see left panel); at $M_\star\sim 10^{10}~{\rm M}_\odot$, O/H does not depend on $\kappa_{\rm co}$.
+These findings are consistent with the relation between colour and kinematics of \eagle\ galaxies studied by \cite{correa2017}.
+Our results are also consistent with the observations by \citet{calvi2018} that late-type galaxies have higher SFR and sSFR compared to S0 and elliptical galaxies of the same mass.